Chat with us, powered by LiveChat ;

 • Bona fide residents of Puerto Rico must pass the IRS presence, tax home, and closer connection tests to qualify for tax incentives.

-• Act 20 and Act 22 provide comprehensive tax benefits for service-based businesses and individual investors in Puerto Rico.
+• Puerto Rico Act 20 and Act 22 provide comprehensive tax benefits for service-based businesses and individual investors.

 Act 20 Puerto Rico The "Export Services Act"